Conservation and restoration of Tibetan thangkas: Loss compensation

 However, conservators must ensure any intervention to compensate for loss should be detectable by common examination methods.
 Such compensation should be reversible and should not falsely modify the known aesthetic, conceptual, and physical characteristics of the cultural property, especially by removing or obscuring original material.

 Mounting

 The mounting is an inherent part of the thangka.
 And as it is important both structurally and symbolically, an attempt is always made to save it.
 It may be possible to ascertain if the current mounting is, in fact, the original by close examination of the edges of the main panel.
 The presence of several rows of stitch holes can indicate that the mounting has been changed.

 If the original mounting is no longer suitable to be reuse, conservators can seek similar design textile borders or silk brocades and dye it to the same color as the original.
-The color and design of textile borders and silk brocades plays an important role in complimenting the thangka painting.
+The color and design of textile borders and silk brocades plays an important role in complementing the thangka painting.